Skip to content

 Back pain

-Back pain is a common type of pain – around 1 in every 6 Australians reported back problems in 2014-15.
+Back pain is a common type of pain.
 Common causes of back pain include:

 Lifting injuries